 On 17 November, the day before the funeral, his body was taken to the Horse Guards of which the Duke had been the commander in chief.
 His funeral procession left from here on 18 November, with Prince Albert at its head leading 10,000.
 The funeral carriage carrying Wellington’s coffin was of bronze, drawn by twelve horses and followed by immediate family and close friends.

-The procession started early morning, proceeding at a slow pace to the service at St Paul’s Cathedral that was concluded only around mid-afternoon.
+The procession started early in the morning, proceeding at a slow pace to the service at St Paul’s Cathedral that concluded only around mid-afternoon.

 St Paul’s, although spacious, hardly had the room for all those attending the funeral.

 The route of the funeral procession was a mass of spectators.
 The Times speculated that over 200,000 seats had been made and offered for sale, and every conceivable frontage, roof, and upper storey of the shops along the Strand was rented out.
 Memorial services were held in churches all across Great Britain, and at 3 p.m., bells tolled in unison from every parish church in the country.